 ADSA have diamond, silver, gold and platinum sponsors.
 An annual Association Investment cost R63 669,50 in 2014 for diamond status.

-Just what various sponsorship benefits are offered by ADSA is still uncertain but since ADSA influences health and dietary policy, every South African is entitled to know exactly how the sponsorships work.
+Just what various sponsorship benefits ADSA offers is still uncertain but since ADSA influences health and dietary policy, every South African is entitled to know exactly how the sponsorships work.
 Here are some of the links:

 - Claire Julsing Strydom – ADSA President, consults to Kellogg’s.
-Just scratching below the surface, uncovers further concerns about the many links between ADSA exco members and their “Gold Sponsor” Kellogg’s:
+A scratching below the surface uncovers further concerns about the many links between ADSA exco members and their “Gold Sponsor” Kellogg’s: